davidemoro/play_requests/README.rst

 Features
 --------

-This project defines a new pytest-play_ command:
+This pytest-play_ command provider let you drive a Python request_ HTTP library using a json configuration file containing a set of pytest-play_ commands.

+Here you can see some commands:

 ::

     TODO

-You can add more commands adding new methods to the command provider implementation in ``providers.py`` module.

 More info and examples on: